kerfern/whisper-mlx-dictate-punctuation/README.md

-Why:
-Whisper for Radiologist use.
+# Whisper for Radiologist Use

+## Why
-whisper autopunctuates and dictating puncutation results in words not actual punctuations.
+Whisper autopunctuates, and dictating punctuation results in words, not actual punctuations.

-What:
-2 python files.
-1 for the whisper-mlx back end, other for gradio front end for local deployment.
+## What
+This repository contains two Python files:
+1. **whisper-mlx**: The back end for Whisper.
+2. **gradio**: The front end for local deployment using Gradio.

-Using a series of text transformation, one can strip the puncutation, add punctuation and then capitalise after punctuation.
+Using a series of text transformations, one can strip the punctuation, add punctuation, and then capitalize after punctuation.

-other features:
+## Other Features
+- Use of mlx-whisper for apple silicon use.
-use of intial_prompt to include vocaublary to improve generated output use of gradio front end
+- Use of `initial_prompt` to include vocabulary to improve generated output.

-disclaimer:
+- Use of Gradio front end for webui.

+## Disclaimer
-Most of this was trial and error using GPT4, GPT4o
+Most of this was trial and error using GPT-4 and GPT-4o.